New Routemaster: New Bus for London competition

 Johnson backed the Autocar / Capoco design in principle and suggested that he would hold a formal design competition to develop a new Routemaster if he was elected London mayor in May 2008.
 After winning, on 4 July 2008 Johnson announced the New Bus for London competition.

 An initiative of Transport for London, the competition invited anybody, both companies and members of the public, to submit ideas for consideration.
 The competition had two categories, an Imagine category for general ideas and concepts, and a Design category, for more detailed proposals.
 In both categories, entries could be either "whole bus" submissions, or proposals for parts of the bus.

 The Imagine category called for the submission of imaginative ideas for a red double-decker bus with a rear open platform, and one other entrance/exit with doors.
-The Design category called for detailed designs of a low floor red double-decker bus with at least one internal staircase, a rear open platform, and one other entrance/exit with doors, to be crewed by a driver and conductor, and suitable for carrying 72 passengers seated and standing.
+The Design category called for detailed designs of a low-floor, red double-decker bus with at least one internal staircase, a rear open platform, and one other entrance/exit with doors, to be crewed by a driver and conductor, and suitable for carrying 72 passengers seated and standing.
 The designs were required to satisfy a table of mandatory and suggested design specifications, and "be practical and economic and capable of being put into mass production".
 The competition offered cash prizes for entrants, with £25,000 for the winner, and smaller awards for good ideas.

 One initial set of proposals gained media attention after being unveiled during October 2008, for a "smiley bus" known as the H4 (designed by the H4 Group).
 Future Systems offered a "space age" alternative powered by hydrogen.
-Foster + Partners submitted a glass-roofed design.
+Foster and Partners submitted a glass-roofed design.